 If you are unsure if your relationship makes you eligible to file a claim, don’t hesitate to contact the experienced wrongful death attorneys at Parker Law Firm.
 Every family is different, and family relationships are not always easily defined.
 Our wrongful death attorneys can help you examine your situation and determine what options are available to you.

-Types of Compensation Available for Surviving Family Members in Texas
+Types of Compensation Available for Surviving Family Members in North Texas